Updated: Apr 10, 2023

 Each one of these options can help with student loan repayment in different ways.
 Before choosing one, however, you need to also be aware of the credit score impact and any consequences such as increasing the overall cost of your loan.

 Consolidating federal student loans allows you to combine multiple federal loans into one.
-This gives you a single monthly payment and your interest rate reflects the average of the rates you were paying on each loan.
+This gives you a single monthly payment and a new fixed interest rate that is a weighted average of the rates you were paying on each loan, rounded up to the nearest one-eighth of a percent.
 No credit check is required for a federal consolidation loan, which means a hard inquiry won't show up on your credit report.

 Before deciding if consolidating your student loans is right for you, consider the possible benefits and impacts of a consolidation loan and what works best for your situation.

-Opting for an income-driven repayment plan is an alternative to consolidating if you have federal student loans.
-Payments are based on a percentage of your discretionary income, and any loan balance left at the end of your repayment period will be forgiven.
-If you qualify, you can get a lower monthly payment with a longer repayment term.
-Ross says income-driven repayment can help your score if it allows you to avoid missing payments.
+Income-driven plans are available for federal student loans, including consolidation loans.
+These plans can make payments more manageable because payments are based on a percentage of your discretionary income.
+Any loan balance left at the end of your repayment period will be forgiven if you qualify.
+You could improve your credit score with an income-driven repayment plan if it helps you make payments on time.
 Keep in mind that you may be required to pay income tax on any forgiven student loan debt.

 A deferment or forbearance lets you pause payments for federal and private student loans.
-Deferment and forbearance can cover situations such as in-school, active military duty, public service, financial hardships and unemployment.
-Options vary by loan type, so check with your servicer or lender for the kinds of deferment and forbearance they offer and the terms to qualify.
+Deferment and forbearance can cover situations such as being enrolled in school, active military duty, public service, financial hardships, and unemployment.
+Options vary by loan type, so check with your lender or servicer for the kinds of deferment and forbearance they offer and the terms to qualify.

-Using a deferment or forbearance can be helpful temporarily if you can't make your payments, but it will affect your future payments.
-Interest continues to accrue during periods of deferment and forbearance, and it's added to your loan balance.
-This will make your payments higher once you resume making them.
+While taking a deferment or forbearance can be helpful temporarily if you can't make your payments, it will affect your future payments.
+In most cases, interest continues to accrue during periods of deferment and forbearance, and it's added to your loan balance once you resume payments, which makes them higher.